wjuwju/valuecell/README.md

 ### Model Providers
 Configure your preferred model providers by editing the ⁠`.env` file:

-- **Primary Support**: [OpenRouter](https://openrouter.ai) - Currently the main supported provider for most agents
+- **Primary Support**: [DeepSeek](https://platform.deepseek.com/) - Currently the main supported provider for most agents
 - **TradingAgents** requires the use of Memory.
-If you use OpenRouter as API key, configuring the Embedding model parameters will be needed (since OpenRouter does not support Embedding models).
-Please refer to the TradingAgents/.env.example file and copy its configuration into the .env file located in the root directory.
+Configure the Embedding model parameters as documented in `TradingAgents/.env.example` and copy them into the root `.env` file.

 Choose your preferred models and providers based on your requirements and preferences.